protonistcom/workspace/README.md

 # Preface
 This is a fork of the laradock workspace project.
-The reason is to support the newer version of Ubuntu 22.04 whereas the official version to date is still based on Unbuntu 20.04.
+The reason is to support the newer version of Ubuntu 22.04 whereas the official version to date is still based on Ubuntu 20.04.

 # How to
 Rename any Dockerfile-x.x to Dockerfile and build the image with the below commands